Campanulaceae: Fossil record

 The earliest known occurrence of Campanulaceae pollen is from Oligocene strata.
 Earliest Campanulaceae macrofossils dated, are seeds of †Campanula paleopyramidalis from 17–16 million years old Miocene deposits in the Nowy Sacz, Carpathians, Poland.
 It is a close relative of the extant Campanula pyramidalis.

 Chemical compounds

 Members of subfamily Lobelioideae contain the alkaloid lobeline.
-The principal storage carbohydrate of Campanulaceae is inulin, a fructan also occurring in the related Asteraceae.
+The principal storage carbohydrate of Campanulaceae is inulin, a fructan also occurring in the related family Asteraceae.